The Information Flow

 It was caused by information that existed but didn't survive the handoff.

-This is the thesis of Information Flow: Success happens in the handoffs, not the heroics.
+Success happens in the handoffs, not the heroics.

 When the right information reaches the right person at the right time, things work.